siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 	Zmax | Z homing switch | at the top of the Z axis travel

 ####Limit Switches
-The unused inputs may be wired as axis limit switches (kill) or left unused.
-If you wire limits you should connect the switch to its proper axis, and not connect multiple switches to an input.
+Having wired the homing inputs, any other inputs may be wired as axis limit switches (kill) or left unused.
+If you wire limits you should connect the switch to its proper axis, and not connect multiple switches to an input. use the same switch sense (NC or NO) that you used for the homing switches.
 Adding limit switches would add these three switches to the example above:

 	Pin  | Function    | Position on machine
 	-----|-------------|-------------------------